11 Best Affiliate Marketing Courses For 2023 (In-Depth Breakdown)

 You may have to talk to some actual real-life humans to hit that $10K/mo, but hey – at least you know it’ll work.
 Also, you can’t live your entire life hiding behind a screen.

-If you haven’t read my post about Digital Landlords, it basically means renting websites to local businesses across the country that need help growing.
+If you haven’t read my post about Digital Rental Method, it basically means renting websites to local businesses across the country that need help growing.

 So in a sense, it’s kind of like affiliate marketing, but without the downsides.

-Why I Choose Digital Real Estate Over Affiliate Marketing in 2023
+Why I Choose Digital Real Estate Over Affiliate Marketing In 2024

 With Digital Real Estate, we focus on targeting niche services in local cities across the country (or the world).
 We’re not trying to beat out huge spenders for national keywords.